abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase7_operational_observability/readme.md

 - The bottom-left: A break down of each endpoint, including its error rate, error count, total count, and the delay.

 After this brief overview of the dashboard, you should notice the following:
-- Within these figures, the red vertical line shows when a new release has been successfully deployed.
+- The old version was `0.1.3` and the new version is `0.1.4`.
+This is clearly shown by the disconnected line charts on the graph.
+- The red vertical lines indicate the point in time the "new release" signal was raised.
+Roughly at this point, `0.1.3` line was discontinued, and `0.1.4` started.
 - Before the release, the app was functioning without problems.
-- After the release, the app is still functioning within the safe thresholds.
+- After the release, the app is still functioning within the safe thresholds (horizontal black lines are the thresholds).

 So, the newly introduced version had no negative impact on the performance.
 Most importantly, we are not blindly claiming that the app is performant, rather we rely on objective metrics.